 Refurnish creates employment, training and volunteering opportunities particularly for people who are long term unemployed and/or have support needs.

-They have 10 shops across Devon, find your nearest here
+They have 10 shops across Devon, find your nearest shop here

 They are always in need of household items in good condition, so if you have items for donation give them a ring on 01752 927002.

 Refurnish Devon has diverted 25,442 tonnes of furniture from disposal and have helped over 10,000 local families and individuals.

 Turntable aims to improve the lives of those on very low income by providing them with the essentials to set up a home, re-using donated household items, that are in good, clean condition, that would doubtless have gone for disposal.
 They help make houses into homes by providing those in difficult circumstances a chance to furnish their homes at a very low cost.
 They run a collection service and unwanted items from Exeter and the surrounding areas.
 In addition Turntable also provide practical work experience and for the long term unemployed volunteers, to allow them to gain skills and experience to hopefully re enter the workplace.
 They are always in need of good quality items especially white goods and furniture, they offer a free collection service, so if you have something you no longer need then contact them here or on Tel: 01392 202079

 Turntable Furniture has supplied 5995 items of furniture, 1051 appliances and 246 carpets to families in need in Exeter and its surroundings.

 The organisation has been supported by the help of 29 volunteers, 5 of whom have moved onto paid employment